Last Updated on August 21, 2022 by Nina Ahmedow

 Sadly, this also means that on more than one occasion they didn’t have my beloved vegan pistachio ice cream.
 But there are always several vegan options available.
 I’d say that some of the flavors are too sweet, but maybe that’s exactly what you’re looking for.
 Not every vegan in Athens shares my taste after all.

 Ermou 123.
 Open Monday 8:30 am to 10:30 pm, Tuesday and Wednesday 8:30 am to 12 am, Thursday 8:30 am to 10 pm, Friday 8:30 am to 2:30 am, Saturday 8:30 am to 11:30 pm, Sunday 8:30 am to 12 am

 If you want to try a more traditional sweet (and you should) schedule in a visit to Lukumades.
 This tiny place in the center of Athens offers the sweet which goes by the same name in Greek.
 Lokma is an Ottoman pastry that is by itself vegan.
 It’s usually the toppings that make it not vegan.

 But at Lukumades you can get agave syrup instead of honey.
 And you can even get a vegan chocolate praline filling.
 Or would you prefer vegan ice cream and chocolate sauce as a topping?
-You could even combine them all.
-Though, in that case, I’d suggest you share a serving with someone.
+You could also simply combine them all.
+Though, in that case, I’d suggest you share a serving with someone else.
 Otherwise, you won’t be able to finish it without feeling horrible.